Limb Lengthening Surgery in Turkey

 You will use your hand-held magnetic gadget twice a day during the lengthening procedure.
 Your internal rod will be turned 0.25mm each time, for a total of 0.5mm every day.
 The lengthening procedure will take a certain amount of time depending on the desired height.
 The lengthening device does not need to be removed once you have attained your target height unless it gets uncomfortable.

-After surgery, you will be put on a medicine called Lovenox for two weeks.
-This is a tiny injection that you will be taught to give yourself every day in the stomach.
-You will stop taking this drug after two weeks and begin taking aspirin orally every day for blood clot prevention.
+After surgery, you will be put on a medicine You will stop taking this medication after two weeks and begin taking aspirin orally every day for vein clot prevention.

 For the first six weeks, your surgeon will take X-rays and see you in clinic every two weeks, then three months and six months.
 If you do not live near the clinic, you will be requested to have X-rays at a different site and have the photos and findings forwarded to your surgeon’s office.